One Dead, Five Injured As Car Rams E-Rickshaw In Delhi

 "The impact left the e-rickshaw driver and multiple passengers seriously injured.
 All the injured were rushed to Vinayak Hospital by the driver of the car, identified as Dr Sidharth, a resident of Rohini and a senior resident (radiologist) at GB Pant Hospital," police said in a statement.

-During treatment, the e-rickshaw driver, Nagender Chaurasia (33), succumbed to injuries, it said.
+During treatment, the e-rickshaw driver, Nagender Chaurasia, succumbed to injuries, it said.

 "The injured passengers, including women and children, were admitted to the hospital and are undergoing treatment.
 The condition of the injured was stated to be stable," the statement said.

-The offending vehicle has been seized and the accused driver has been taken into custody.
-His medical examination is being conducted to rule out intoxication, it said.
+The offending vehicle was seized and the accused driver taken into custody, it said.

 Family members of the deceased have demanded strict legal action against the car driver, alleging negligence and reckless driving.